 - Try to get a your money back if you can.
 Though frequently impossible, it is always worthwhile to attempt.

-- File a complaint of remote access scam on the national cybercrime reporting portal cybercrime.gov.in.
+- File a complaint against this scam on the national cybercrime reporting portal cybercrime.gov.in.

 - Either you can file a complaint on the government’s helpline number “1930”.